bashojs/basho/README.md

 ### Basics

-Basho evaluates a pipeline of instructions left to right.
+Bashō evaluates a pipeline of instructions left to right.
 Instructions can be JavaScript code, reference to an external JS file, or a shell command.
 What makes basho interesting is [Lazy Evaluation](https://en.wikipedia.org/wiki/Lazy_evaluation), more on this later.

 To evaluate a JavaScript expression, use the 'js' option -j.
 Let’s start with a single item in the pipeline, a JavaScript constant.